CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

     FROM quadbin_normalized
     ```

     We normalize all variables and then we create the score by assigning weights to the variables.
-We assign most weight (0.5) to the coffee sentiment variables, while we divide the rest of the weight to footfall and reviews volume (0.25 each).
+We assign most weight (0.5) to the coffee sentiment variables, while we divide the rest of the weight to footfall and reviews' volume (0.25 each).

     Rename the layer and source to "Index score" and style as seen below.
 Hide the "Aggregated POIs" layer.